Flamingo-at/ethermail/README.md

 + ```Delay(sec)``` - delay between referral registrations in seconds
 + ```Threads``` - number of simultaneous registrations

+Temporary email addresses are used to register referrals

 **Successfully registered referrals are saved in** ```registered.txt``` **in the format {email}:{address}:{private_key}**

 ## 📧 Contacts